pmean/build-website/text/07/PControlChart.md

 limits and that we do not observe 2 out of 3 consecutive points outside the warning limits.
 Neither do we see eight consecutive points on the same side of the center line.
 Thus, this process is in statistical control.
-This individual\'s hearing may not be all that good, but there are no unusual deviations from what you would normally expect.
+This individual's hearing may not be all that good, but there are no unusual deviations from what you would normally expect.

 **On your own**.
 Two other workers also took the same series of hearing tests (see data below).
 Compute a P chart for each worker.
-Don\'t peek until you\'ve done the work, but the answers are available on a [separate web page](PControlChartAnswers.html).
+Don't peek until you've done the work, but the answers are available on a [separate web page](PControlChartAnswers.html).

 `Worker #2:   60 56 78 60 74 70 70 68 82 76 72 76   68 78 76 68 74 56 74 62 60 70 60 84   Worker #3:   34 42 30 24 42 32 30 36 36 48 40 26   46 42 48 24 36 24 48 30 24 28 32 44`

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Control charts](../category/ControlCharts.html).